Odd title for an ecommerce “marketing basics” blog post, I know.

 But focusing so intently on these things can also be detrimental to the overall success of an online business, especially in the beginning.

-Last week I happened across a Reddit post that brought that thought to mind and absolutely rocked me!
+Last week I happened across an old Reddit post that brought that thought to mind and absolutely rocked me!

 Talk about ‘unrelated’… what does that have to do with ecommerce or marketing?